Wednesday, 25 August 2021

 Hogshead (186 Stafford Street, Wolverhampton, WV1 1NAweb)

-Every bit the city centre boozer that I imagine gets quite lively on a weekend, at first glance it's not the most obvious choice for the beer-guide selection panel.
+Every bit the city centre boozer that I imagine gets quite lively on a weekend, at first glance this isn't the most obvious choice for the beer-guide selection panel.

 Ah, but they do have a long run of hand pumps offering a whopping choice of 10 ales.